saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 In this example we will be using Github Actions, but you can use another CI tool such as [Jenkins](https://docs.saucelabs.com/testrunner-toolkit/integrations/jenkins).

-If you already have a Github account, you can get starte by visiting the [Github Actions Homepage](https://github.com/features/actions).
+If you already have a Github account, you can get started by visiting the [Github Actions Homepage](https://github.com/features/actions).

 ### What You'll Need
 * [GitHub Account](https://github.com/join)